laviva-cs/Alldit/README.md

 </p>
 <p align="center" >  After "test" is typped in, the plural form "tests" is still hidden. </p><br/>

-- If all hidden words are correctly answered, the auditing moves forward for a new word.
+- If all hidden words are correctly answered, the dictation moves forward for a new word.
-- Or if the wrong answers add up to 3 times, the hidden words are displayed in red and the auditee should type all the correct answers to get the next word.
+- Or if the wrong answers add up to 3 times, the hidden words are displayed in red and the dictation taker should type all the correct answers to get the next word.
 <p align="center">
 <img width="500" src="./screenshots/error-reveal.PNG"/>
 </p>